kize1509/jetbrains-tasks/AI Agent for Fixing Failed Tests/Blind Snake Game/explanation.md

 - In this process we are able to cover the whole grid, but looping is not excluded since we do not have information on the grid size, only cycle length enlargment is possible.
 - To prevent looping or exit loops, after a certain number of steps we perform an additional step in the opposite direction.
 - With this approach we secure that the exploration of the grid/finding the apple is done in approximately 15 * S steps. (tested on 12000 random grids with random apple positions and radnom starting positions, grid dimensions range A : 1 - 1000000 ; B : 1 - 1000000 ; A * B < 10^6)
+- The initial solution idea came from the CRT (Chinese Remainder Theorem), where positions inside of the grid  are rarely repeated in the same cycle, and that is why step sizes are prime numbers.
+The final solution does not use the CRT in full potential, but the idea is somewhat similar.

 # Code explanation